Participatory Action Research 2025 - What we learned about Breadwinners programmes from their young researchers

 The challenges young people face

 But the journey isn’t without challenges.
 92% of young people said they’ve faced at least one challenge in their career or next steps after Breadwinners.
-For young people, the biggest barrier was a lack of access to jobs (37%), followed by lack of confidence (18% of young people), uncertainty about career direction, and language or legal barriers.
+For young people, the biggest barrier was a lack of access to jobs (49% or 19 of 39 YP), followed by lack of confidence (21% or 8 young people), uncertainty about career direction (13%), and lack of networks (10%).

 The support young people want next